Peter Underwood (parapsychologist): Investigating the paranormal

 During his investigations into the Borley Rectory case, over a period of years, Underwood traced and personally interviewed almost every living person who had been connected with what the press had dubbed the 'most haunted house in England'.
-He built up a volume of correspondence with paranormal investigator Harry Price and after Price's death, Paul Tabori would become literary executor of the Harry Price Estate, with whom Underwood worked with to publish all his research into Borley.
-Price had written and published two books about Borley- The Most Haunted House in England (1940), and The End of Borley Rectory (1946), from which Underwood 'compile[d] a really comprehensive index of the combined volumes'.)
+He built up a volume of correspondence with paranormal investigator Harry Price and after Price's death, Paul Tabori would become literary executor of the Harry Price Estate, with whom Underwood worked to publish all his research into Borley.
+Price had written and published two books about Borley, The Most Haunted House in England (1940), and The End of Borley Rectory (1946), from which Underwood 'compile[d] a really comprehensive index of the combined volumes'.

 Underwood's published work changed the field of literature on the paranormal.
-For example, his much imitated Gazetteer of British Ghosts (1971) and Haunted London (1973) - previously unheard of comprehensive and well-researched surveys (or geographical dictionaries - gazetteers) - which, through their encyclopaedic thoroughness, imparted authority to Underwood as an author on the subject he devoted his life to - ghost hunting.
-They also encouraged others to use them as resources to use to visit the sites he investigated for themselves.
+For example, his much imitated Gazetteer of British Ghosts (1971) and Haunted London (1973) - previously unheard of comprehensive and well-researched surveys (or geographical dictionaries or gazetteers) - which, through their encyclopaedic thoroughness, imparted authority to Underwood as an author on the subject of ghost hunting to which he dedicated his life.
+They also encouraged others to use them as resources to use to visit for themselves the sites he investigated.
 Underwood came to be known as a 'veteran psychical researcher ... representing the middle-ground between scepticism and uncritical belief'; the 'Sherlock Holmes of psychical research' - as Dame Jean Conan Doyle would say (when introducing him).

 In their book Ghosts of Borley (1973), Underwood and Paul Tabori wrote that they believed "some of the phenomena were genuine" at the Borley Rectory.
 The researcher Trevor H. Hall criticized Tabori and Underwood for selective reporting.
 According to Hall, the alleged paranormal phenomena from the rectory were the result of natural causes, such as noises produced by rats or flying bats, pranks by local village boys throwing stones at the house, or tramps trying to keep warm by lighting small fires in the rectory.

 In his book No Common Task: The Autobiography of a Ghost-Hunter (1983), Underwood came to the conclusion after years of investigation that 98% of the reports of ghosts and hauntings are likely to have naturalistic explanations such as misidentification, hallucination or pranks and he was most interested in the 2% of the phenomena that he believed may be genuine.

 Underwood was a long-standing member of the Society for Psychical Research.
 For some years Underwood was the Honorary Librarian of the Constitutional Club and the Savage Club, where he was a former Member of the Qualifications Committee.
 In 1976 a bust of Underwood was sculpted by Patricia Finch, winner of the gold medal for Sculpture in Venice (it currently resides with the Savage Club).

 In 2018 a website was published by his grandson Adam Underwood chronicling his life and work.